HussainAther/philosophy/causality/contextualemergence.md

 The symbolic grounding problem is the problem fo assigning meaning to symbols on purely syntactic grounds.
 Cognitivists such as philosophers Jerry Fodor and Zenon Pylyshyn have described this problem.
 It can also describe how the question of how conscious mental states can be characterized by neural correlates.
-The relation between analog and digital systems such that syntactic digital symbols relate to the analog behavior of a system they descibe symbolically needs to be further examined through dnyamical automata.
+The relation between analog and digital systems such that syntactic digital symbols relate to the analog behavior of a system they describe symbolically needs to be further examined through dnyamical automata.
 Piecewise linear time-discrete maps over a two-dimensional state space assume the interpretation as symbolic computers through a rectangular partition of the unit square.
 A single point trajectory is not fully interpretable as symbolic computation.